Table Of Contents

 Welcome to the only article you’ll ever need to read about tile grout, as told by a professional tile setter.

-Learn what grout is, which one is best for you, the best tools for grout, and many handy tips that I’ve learned after 25 years of grouting.
+Learn what grout is, which one is best for you, the best tools for grout, and many handy tips that I’ve learned after 25 years of grouting tile.

 How To Say It: grau̇t

-Tilersplace Definition of Grout – colored mortar used to fill thin spaces between tiles.
+Tilersplace Definition of Grout – One of the most common tiling products.
+Colored mortar used to fill thin spaces between tile.
 It is stored as a dry powder and it’s mixed with water to produce a workable product.
 Grout comes in various types to suit all applications both indoors and outside.
 It is highly workable while “wet” and hardens to a stiff and vigorous cementitious compound.
+Color pigments are pre-mixed to suit all tile types and designs.

-Layman’s Definition of Grout – Cement stuff that is used to fill the gaps in between tiles.
+Layman’s Definition of Grout – Cement stuff with color that is used to fill the gaps in between tiles.

 Basically, tiles + grout = a tiled surface.